-This Functional Plan establishes light rail as the preferred mode for the Purple Line for the following reasons.
+This Plan establishes light rail as the preferred mode for the Purple Line for the following reasons.

-- Light rail provides the capacity needed to meet the ridership projections for year 2030 and beyond. - Light rail is consistent with the original vision as expressed in previously adopted master plans. - Light rail is the stated preferred mode of most other neighboring jurisdictions along the Purple Line alignment.
+- Light rail provides the capacity needed to meet the ridership projections for year 2030 and beyond. - Light rail is consistent with the original vision as expressed in previously adopted master plans. - Light rail is the stated preferred mode of most other neighboring jurisdictions along the Purple Line alignment. - Each light rail station should be designed with art, historic information, and other elements to make it a focal point for its community.